 In 2017 I heard Charles talk about Cardano, and I was sold.
 I swapped my Bitcoins for ADA as soon as I could work out how to do it, which was not long.
 I put my ADA in a Daedalus wallet, and it was happy there.

 When I am at work I am a Developer, and at home I have an office and a fast fibre internet connection.
-It would be possible to run a staking pool from here.
+I can run a staking pool from here.
 I have collected enough ADA, and got together with a few like minded friends, so I could fund it with my own ADA easily enough.

 At the moment I am running a test pool.
-I have found a high speed high availability internet connection.
+I have a high speed high availability internet connection.
 Originally I was going to use a Macbook as a server, but that is being used now for a Bitcoin full node serving Lightning channels.
 One day Cardano will link to Lightning and I want to be there early, but if not I am a believer in Lightning as well.
 The staking pool is not great.
 It lags behind the chain all the time, and has forked once.
 The group have staked our own ADA in it, but it is not open to all.
 Up time is about 100%, but performance in terms of availability to produce blocks is poor.
 Occasionally up to 48%, normally 10% or less.
 We will get better.

 I started off creating this website because I heard Charles say that you didn't really need a website to run a staking pool, but it would help.
 Well, I thought I would create a website and it would serve the dual purpose helping people understand what Cardano is all about and attracting them to my pool.
 The pool is delayed, but there is still lots of information here that can help people.
 I have been investigating Marlowe and Plutus smart contracts and a lot of quite detailed information is building up about how they work.